patternfly/patternfly-elements/docs/docs/develop/html.md

 When you save changes, the dev server reloads the page and shows you your changes automatically.

-Now that we've added the HTML, let's style our element by updating the SASS file.
+Now that we've added the HTML, let's style our element by updating the CSS file.

-<a class="cta" href="../sass">Next up: Write your Sass</a>
+<a class="cta" href="../css">Next up: Write your CSS</a>